Career growth for remote workers: the hidden pattern most never see

 Building executive presence remotely: how remote workers project authority

-Executive presence is the ability to influence and command attention despite not having formal authority.
+Executive presence is the ability to influence strategic decisions and command credibility in high-stakes settings despite lacking formal authority, distinct from general communication skill because it operates at the level of perceived judgment and vision, not just delivery quality.
 In-office, much of this comes from physical cues: how you carry yourself, whether people defer to you in hallway conversations, even the size of your desk.

 Camera framing and the attention hierarchy: On your camera, frame yourself so your head and shoulders fill 40-50% of the frame.
-This framing convention is standard for professional video settings and signals confidence to other participants.
+Many professional video and broadcast guides recommend this medium-shot framing because it keeps your face readable without feeling distant.
 Lean slightly forward when making points that matter.

 In video calls, speakers who communicate with deliberate precision tend to be more effective because the video format provides less context than in-person meetings.
 Compensating with clarity rather than relying on physical presence is a practical advantage remote workers can develop.